Visit our travel agent friends at MEI Travel

 At a more casual venue, such as Johnny Rockets or Playmakers, you could certainly wear simple clothing like jeans and a T-shirt.

 But there are more formal, elegant venues, such as Izumi, Chops Grille, or the Empire Supper Club where it would be appropriate to dress more formally.
-In fact, Empire Supper Club requires men to wear a jacket.
+In fact, the Empire Supper Club requires men to wear a jacket.

 Worst case scenario, if the staff turns you away, you only need to go back to your room and change before returning.